ChristinaRookie/fireandlion/thinking/_posts/2018-01-15-book-production-with-css-paged-media.md

 Perhaps the biggest challenge with this book was to keep in mind that it would be a website and a PDF.
 Each format needed to be built from the same source, but needed to behave differently.

 For instance, on the website many figures are interactive, clickable filmstrips.
-Where in PDF we show a single, summary image with numbered blocks of text below for each slide in the filstrip.
+Where in PDF we show a single, summary image with numbered blocks of text below for each slide in the filmstrip.

 We also had to develop convenient ways to display certain hyperlinks as page numbers and visible URLs in the print output.
 Thanks to CSS Paged Media, these page references are entirely dynamic: if we add text that causes pages to reflow, the page numbers will update automatically.